 Other recordings have been made but are not suitable for placing on-line.
 What would be truly lovely would be to have musicians (instrumental and vocal) volunteer to record them.
 At my home near Nanaimo, B.C.
 I have a small studio for rehearsing, recording and for dance lessons and dance practice.

 Some Performance History

-- "Distress Call" is a Light Opera that was performed for club members performance at the Nanaimo Theatre Group.
+- "Distress Call" is a Light Opera that was performed privately at the Nanaimo Theatre Group for club members.

 - "Square Peg" overture was played by the Nanaimo Symphony Orchestra at the Vancouver Island Universtity theatre.

 - The Nanaimo Mount Benson Philharmonic played my "Treasure Island" Overture (prelude) at a "reading" during a rehearsal.

 - My stage play "Treasure Island" (a musical adaptation) with my script, lyrics and music was performed by the Nanaimo Theatre Group and years later a second production had a run at the Community theatre in Nanaimo.

 - For N.T.G.s stage production of "The Heiress" I acted the role of Dr. Sloper.
 Since I also did the sound design I slipped in a recording of my "Catherine's Waltz" during the opening scene.